How To Prepare And Survival The Coming Economic Collapse

 This then draws money out of circulation as banks pay large interest payments on the loan back to the Fed – thus removing the dollars from circulation.

-But, when political forces are present, the Fed Chairman is appointed by the President, the Fed may drop interest rates for political reasons.
+But, when political forces are present, the President appoints the Fed Chairman, and the Fed may drop interest rates for political reasons.

 Many believe that’s what’s been happening over the past few decades and today.